aminakano/balloon_game/Computer/init-setup.md

 # How to set up node.js on a new Mac

-Setting up a new PC is kind of a pain since I haven't done initial setups for many years.
+Setting up a new PC is sort of a pain since I haven't done initial setups for many years.
+And it is not supposed to be done on a regular basis.
-So here I wrote for how to/ what to set up on a brand-new Mac as a developer in 2020.
+So here I wrote a memorandum regarding how to/ what to set up on a brand-new Mac as a developer in 2020.

 ## 1. Install XCode
-When I ran a command `git --version` and the terminal told like this:
+When I ran a command `git --version` and Terminal told like this:
 ```
 xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
 Choose an option in the dialog to download the command line developer tools.
 ```